 These are invisible lines which guide the direction of motion with compelling the visual emphasis to an implication of movement.
 In the ocean painting, mark how the diagonal lines could be drawn starting from right to left in three places: At the shoreline, where the frothy white water turns into the wave and at the crest of the wave.
 These lines meet as they move left toward the vanishing point, where they crash into a symphony of vertical, horizontal and diagonal lines, creating a sensation of turbulent movement.

 8. Optical Movement

-This one crosses over into rhythm category, but it creates an illusion of motion.
+This one crosses over into the rhythm category, but it creates an illusion of motion.
 Curved shapes tend to direct the eye in the circles around a composition.
-It is known as optical movement and allows the observer to perceive the different parts of the whole piece dynamically.
+It is known as the optical movement and allows the observer to perceive the different parts of the whole piece dynamically.

-Click on Below Video: 10 Mind Blowing Optical Illusions
+Click on Below Video: 10 Mind-Blowing Optical Illusions

 9. Optical Illusion

 We have saved the most dramatic one for last—the snake illusion.
 Look at it for long enough, and it starts moving.
 The operating principle is called apparent motion.
 It happens because there are so many geometric repetition and other data impacting varying portions of retina all at once.
 This mother-lode of details is forwarded to visual cortex instantly and is a total head-scratcher for the mind which is fooled into considering there’s movement.